WorkJam Announces $20 Million Investment from Export Development Canada to Expand International Operations

-Company Will Use New Funding to Accelerate Its Business Momentum in the EMEA Region
+Company Will Use New Funding to Fuel Business Development Across Europe and Asia

-MONTREAL and LONDON, Aug.
-1, 2024 /PRNewswire/ — WorkJam, the world’s leading digital frontline workplace, has announced it has received a $20 million investment from Export Development Canada (EDC) to expand its international operations.
-WorkJam will use the new funding to accelerate its growth momentum in the EMEA region, where the company has recently added Marks & Spencer (M&S) and Metro Digital to its client roster.
+MONTREAL, Aug.
+3, 2024 /PRNewswire/ — WorkJam , the world’s leading digital frontline workplace, announced it has received a $20 million investment from Export Development Canada (EDC) to expand its international operations.
+WorkJam will use the new funding to fuel its international marketing efforts in Europe and Asia.

 WorkJam’s platform combines scheduling capabilities, an open shift marketplace, task management capabilities, bi-directional communication, mobile learning, surveys and more.
 The company’s unified set of mobile or desktop-based modules can be deployed separately or together in as few as five days.